voedger/reqmd/worklog.md

 - Copilot.Claude: Prepare a dummy implementation of IApplier in applier.go.
   - Failed first, had to add more to context☝️
-- Copilot.Claude: Rewrite like git documentation, use unordered for identation, do not use spaces.🏆
+- Copilot.Claude: Rewrite like git documentation, use unordered lists for identation, do not use spaces.🏆
   - Context: requirements.md, `### Tracing` section
 - Me: Oops, analyzer is missed.
 - Copilot.Claude: Implement dummy analyzer in analyzer.go.
 Ref. #file:interfaces.go , #file:models.go #file:scanner.go #file:applier.go #file:tracer.go👍